Justiceleeg/collab-canvas/tasks.md

    - Redirect unauthenticated users to login
    - Handle loading states
    - Wrap app with AuthProvider
+   - **Note:** `middleware.ts` for auth protection is unnecessary with Firebase Auth (client-side).
+Instead, implemented `AuthGuard` component for route protection, which is the recommended pattern for client-side authentication.

 5. **Define user types**
    - Files: `types/user.types.ts`